 Many people worry when they see changes in their credit scores.
-And it’s true that big movement can point to a problem.
-But minor shifts are normal.
+It’s true that big movement can point to a problem, but minor shifts are normal.
 Plus, knowing how your behavior impacts your score can make your score less mysterious while empowering you to build yourself a stellar credit history.

 Get more info about what it takes to establish a credit history at the Smarter CreditTM Center.